duongtanton/advanced_mobile_flutter_cicd/README.md

           - Guide: https://www.svix.com/resources/guides/how-to-get-slack-webhook-url/
     - To enable the job release tag and push to store you must uncomment the code in `.github/workflows/android-release.yml` file.
 3. Trigger the workflow to build, test and release your app.
-    - You can trigger the workflow by push code or pull request to main/beta/testing branch.
+    - You can trigger the workflow by push code or pull request to main/beta/testing branch with commit or pull message is always contain "Version: x.y.z".
     - You can check and change with your requirement, the workflow status in: .github/workflows/android-release.yml

 ## References